 - Mandatory 25 and up to 30 years jail time, and a fine of $50,000 for a Third or Subsequent Offense

-Contact Our Rock Hill Drug Crimes Defense Attorneys at the David W. Martin Law Group for a Free Consultation Today
+Contact Our Serious Drug Crimes Defense Attorneys in Rock Hill at the David W. Martin Law Group for a consultation Today

 If you have been arrested for possession, possession with intent to distribute, or trafficking marijuana or cocaine in South Carolina, contact our experienced criminal defense attorneys in Rock Hill at the David W. Martin Law Group today by calling (803) 985-9200 to review your case with our experienced criminal defense attorney Fort Mill who are here to help you fully understand your charges and how we will build customized defense strategy for your unique case.